wmchen2003/Artificial-intelligence-for-cervical-lesion-and-biopsy-position-locating-under-colposcopy/README.md

 ## Overview

-This repository contains the Python implementation of the **DIC** framework, developed for **colposcopy-assisted cervical lesion diagnosis and biopsy localization**.
+This repository contains the key Python implementation of the **DIC** framework, developed for **colposcopy-assisted cervical lesion diagnosis and biopsy localization**.

 The codebase focuses on: